 In the words of C.S.
 Lewis, ‘Literature adds to reality, it does not simply describe it.
 It enriches the necessary competencies that daily life requires and provides; and in this respect, it irrigates the deserts that our lives have already become.’

 The English Literature Summer School is an opportunity for like-minded students aged 15-18 to indulge their passion for literature and explore some of the most exciting and challenging ideas in contemporary literary theory.
 Each part of the course consists of a structured five-day programme taught by expert postgraduate tutors.

-The English Summer School – Part 1 will cover literature dating from 650AD to 1790AD, including Middle English, Medieval Literature, Chaucer, The Renaissance, Shakespeare, Restoration Literature and the Rise of the Novel.
-In addition we will also be covering Historicist and Feminist critical approaches as part of this Summer School.
+The English Summer School – Part 1 will cover literature dating from 650 to 1790, including Middle English, Medieval Literature, Chaucer, The Renaissance, Shakespeare, Restoration Literature and the Rise of the Novel.
+As part of this course, students will explore Historicist and Feminist critical approaches.

-The English Summer School – Part 2 will cover literature dating from 1790AD to the present day, including Romanticism and the Gothic Movement, Victorian Sensation Novels, Literature and the British Empire, Modernism, Postmoderism and Contemporary Literature.
-We will be covering the ‘Death of the Author’ and Postcolonial criticism as part of this Summer School.
+The English Summer School – Part 2 will cover literature dating from 1790 to 2017, including Romanticism and the Gothic Movement, Victorian Sensation Novels, Literature and the British Empire, Modernism, and Postmodernism.
+As part of this course, students will explore Postcolonial criticism and the ‘Death of the Author’.

-To book a place please visit http://www.debatechamber.com/summerschools/english-summer-school/ call us on 0845 519 4827, or email firstname.lastname@example.org.
+To book a place please visit https://debatechamber.com/project/english-literature-summer-school/, call us on 0845 519 4827, or email firstname.lastname@example.org.
 Places will be allocated on a first come first served basis.